gnosis/dex-services/README.md

             This follows the `slog-envlogger` syntax (e.g. 'info,driver=debug'). [env: DFUSION_LOG=]  [default: warn,driver=info,services_core=info]
+        --native-token-id <native-token-id>
+            Use an orderbook file for persisting an event cache in order to speed up the startup time [env:
+            NATIVE_TOKEN_ID=]  [default: 1]
     -i, --network-id <network-id>
             The network ID used for signing transactions (e.g. 1 for mainnet, 4 for rinkeby, 5777 for ganache) [env:
             NETWORK_ID=]